 In the above photograph, imagine that each of the people represent a cluster of 40-story buildings.
 Since The Beach is currently being built on the beach parking lots, this development must be targeting the people living in those buildings.
 Meanwhile …

 And yes, that’s true – have a google.
 IM Pei’s Museum of Islamic Art is that bright spot at the bottom of the image, near what turns out to be a circular promenade.
 That’s Doha itself on the bit at 9 o’clock protruding into what’s fast becoming a lagoon.

 All in all, I MISS THE FUTURE!
 Not so much the glossy renders of five or six years ago, but something more profound.

 I didn’t really expect to find it at Cityscape Global, but I feel like I’ve already lived in these cities of the future.
 I miss a sense that the future will somehow be a better place to be – or even a different place to be.
 The future isn’t what it used to be.
 Here’s some of my favourite visions of the future (and here‘s some more).

-This second video is about 35 mins. long, beginning with pre-construction and including some tree planting, blessing of the ground etc. We see Expo ’70 taking shape.
-It is, as they say, a slow edit unsuited to contemporary tastes for short cuts and fast action.
-It’s probably impossible to appreciate a video like this now.
-We’ve become conditioned to expect more instant gratification.
-A bit like cities and how it became impossible for us to imagine a future that isn’t the creature of speculative property development.
+It’s probably impossible to appreciate Expo ’70 now, a bit like how it’s now impossible for us to imagine a future that isn’t the creature of speculative property development.
 It’s pointless even wishing it otherwise since the future is an abstraction anyway.
 Imagining it was somehow better in the past is just two more layers of abstraction on top of that.
 Like the primitive hut, an optimistic future is something we only want because we we could not help but lose it anyway.